slackapi/bolt-js/docs/_future/getting_started_future.md

    Trigger Name: Sample Trigger
    URL: https://slack.com/shortcuts/[ID]/[Some ID]
 ```
-The provided URL will be what you use to run your trigger.
-Copy this URL and save it somewhere; you'll need it for later.
+Copy this URL and paste it in your selected workspace as a message in a public channel.
+We'll be using the trigger to kick off our workflow later.

 ---
 ### Run your app {#run-your-app}